Quamquam pluries: Saint Joseph

-Leo XIII presented St. Joseph as a model at a time when the world and the Church were wrestling with the challenges posed by modernity.
+Leo XIII presented Saint Joseph as a model at a time when the world and the Church were wrestling with the challenges posed by modernity.
 With the encyclical Quamquam pluries, Leo XIII was the first pope to draw the lines of a theology of Saint Joseph, with clearly defined titles that fit into the history of salvation, of human redemption, both at the level of the incarnation, as husband of Mary and father of Jesus, and at the level of the Church's life, as its natural protector.

 The pope stated the challenges facing the Church and urged Catholics to pray to Saint Joseph, as the patron of the Church:

 The special motives for which St. Joseph has been proclaimed Patron of the Church, and from which the Church looks for singular benefit from his patronage and protection, are that Joseph was the spouse of Mary and that he was reputed the Father of Jesus Christ.
 From these sources have sprung his dignity, his holiness, his glory. ...Thus in giving Joseph the Blessed Virgin as spouse, God appointed him to be not only her life's companion, the witness of her maidenhood, the protector of her honour, but also, by virtue of the conjugal tie, a participator in her sublime dignity.